1. Motivation: A (Midlife) Crisis is a Terrible Thing to Waste

 How does something like this happen?

-But let me start with some general observations about this supposedly innocuous little condition known as midlife crisis.
+But let me start with some general observations about this supposedly innocuous little condition known as "midlife crisis".

 These activities typically result in your big bad crisis getting replaced by a smaller one.

 Luckily, most of us are far more familiar with handling these types of minor crises, having experienced them multiple times in our lives by then.
+In a short period of time, everything comes back under control.

 Crisis solved, and life gets back to normal.